The Digital Assembly is almost fully booked. If you still would like to participate:

-Digital Assembly is a major annual forum that gathers more than 1,000 stakeholders and high-level policymakers to debate EU digital policy and the implications of recent technological developments.
+The Digital Assembly is a major annual forum that gathers more than 1,000 stakeholders and high-level policymakers to debate the EU digital policy and the implications of recent technological developments.

 With three plenary sessions, thematic briefings and five parallel workshops, the Digital Assembly will cover a wide range of current key topics on digital policy.
 The plenary sessions will put a special focus on how Central and Eastern Europe as well as Western Balkan countries can best benefit from the digitisation of their economies and societies.
 It will also look at developments in our Neighbourhood, particularly the Mediterranean region.
 The workshops will be dedicated to key digital policy topics such as social media, cybersecurity, digital skills, artificial intelligence and the internet of things.

-The plenary sessions will be also transmitted online via live web streaming on this page.
+The event will be web streamed on this page.

-The event will take place at the National Palace of Culture, in Sofia.
+The event will take place at the National Palace of Culture, in "Bulgaria" Square 1,